grow-graphics/gd/Readme.md

 referring to the Engine documentation.

 https://docs.godotengine.org/en/latest/index.html

-## Frame-Based Memory Management

-Engine references must be 'used' every frame in order to remain alive, otherwise they will automatically be garbage collected each frame.
-You shouldn't have to worry about any memory management as long as you keep Engine references inside an extension class and don't hold onto references across frames.
-If you get an "expired pointer" error, it means either the reference has outlived its frame and has not been used since or the ownership of the value was transferred to the engine.

-The project aims to provide as much memory safety as possible for working with the Engine, please open an issue if you determine there to be any issues here.

 ## Where Do I Find?
 Ctrl+F in the project for a specific `//gd:symbol` to find the matching Go symbol.